Toshbrown/tosh-databox/README.md

 ## TODO

-- UI proxy is missing (added but needs work)
+- UI proxy is missing (added but working but the path needs fixing)
 - Some API endpoints are missing
 - Some hard coded vars registries etc
 - CM auth needs porting over